The Value of Consistent Conversion Rate Optimization

 Why Landing Pages Matter

 Landing pages are one of the most important touchpoints for converting visitors into customers.
-Landing pages that offer valuable information, are designed with the end-user in mind, and offer a conscious conversion path lead to better sales.
+Landing pages that offer valuable information, are designed with the end-user in mind, and offer a conscious conversion path that leads to better sales.

 Landing pages can be created for individual marketing channels, different buyer personas, different stages in the buyer’s journey, or even unique campaigns.
 The more tailored the content is to the needs of the person viewing the page, the better.
 But the value of a landing page goes well beyond simple lead generation: